 Anglers love fishing on Hamlin Lake during the winter.
 Hamlin Lake is located just four miles north of Ludington in West Michigan.
 Ice fishing on Hamlin Lake is a great way to enjoy the winter--just set up a shanty and get ready to catch some bluegills, crappies, perch, walleye, pike and muskie.
 Several ice fishing tournaments are held each winter on Hamlin Lake.
-Two of the most popular are the Michigan Ice Open and the Hamlin Hookers Ice Fishing Tournament.

 Read about more local fishing tournaments throughout the year.